wta12/urbanopt-reporting-gem/README.md

 # URBANopt Reporting Gem

-The URBANopt<sup>&trade;</sup> Reporting Gem defines the URABNopt reports (Scenario and Feature reports).
-It also includes the default reporting measure which query results from the energyplus sql database and reports it in the Feature reports.
+The URBANopt<sup>&trade;</sup> Reporting Gem defines the URBANopt reports (Scenario and Feature reports).
+It includes the default reporting measure which query results from the energyplus sql database and reports it in the Feature reports.

+It also includes 2 measures used for the District Thermal Systems / Modelica workflow.

 [RDoc Documentation](https://urbanopt.github.io/urbanopt-reporting-gem/)